 A: If the small air bubbles are just stuck to the wall of the cuvette, then this should not be a concern unless they are directly in the path of the laser beam or blocking the detection optics.
-This can easily be overcome by tapping the cuvette on the table and inserting it again (or as a more advance measure using degassed solvents).
-If the airbubbles and/or dust are dislodged and floating in the sample, then yes, this could lead to large size peaks in the size distribution and in extreme cases even make it impossible to measure your nanoparticles.
+This can easily be overcome by tapping the cuvette on the table and inserting it again (or as a more advanced measure using degassed solvents).
+If the air bubbles and/or dust are dislodged and floating in the sample, then yes, this could lead to large size peaks in the size distribution and in extreme cases even make it impossible to measure your nanoparticles.
 Light scattering is very sensitive to the presence of even small amounts of large scatterers in the sample.
-Yes, cleanliness is definitely a good goal for DLS (even if back scattering is more forgiving than traditional 90 degree optics).
+Yes, cleanliness is definitely a good goal for DLS (even if backscattering is more forgiving than traditional 90-degree optics).

 A: If the flakes are in the submicron range, they should work.
 The best way to find out is to just try them in an instrument.
 If you don’t have access to one, send us some samples for a complimentary analysis.

 Q: For some of my analysis the values in the Intensity mode are almost 2 times higher than in the Number mode, why and which values are correct?